Learn how to choose the right social media KPIs and the best tools to track them. Discover expert insights on how to effectively measure performance.

 I use Socialinsider to get the trend.
 If I see any sharp upticks or downfalls, I click on the graph to see the content that resulted in them.

-Use comments, shares, and saves as your primary KPIs when your goal is to build community, boost virality, or create content that educates, inspires, or sparks conversation.
+Use comments, shares, and saves as your primary social media marketing KPIs when your goal is to build community, boost virality, or create content that educates, inspires, or sparks conversation.

 Content pillar engagement measures how your audience responds to each core theme or category in your content strategy.
 It shows which pillars get the most audience attention and which ones you may need to get rid of.